If you have any questions or concerns about FWS, please feel free to contact the FWS Office at FWS@uky.edu.

 - Maintain satisfactory academic progress (click here for SAP standards).

-- Be enrolled at least half-time as an undergraduate or graduate student.
+- Be enrolled as an undergraduate or graduate student.

 - Not have defaulted on or owe a refund to any aid program.